Optical Integration on PCBs: A Look at the Advancements

 Optical Coupling Elements

 For using coupling elements on the PCB, they must be compatible with the assembly and soldering processes manufacturers use.
 Primarily, the alignment structure should be able to withstand the temperatures involved.
 Precision molding in silicon molds can achieve this.
-Manufacturers typically use a temperature of 180°C and duration of 90 minutes under a pressure of up to 15 bar for the lamination process when manufacturing multilayer boards.
+Manufacturers typically use a temperature of 180°C and a duration of 90 minutes under a pressure of up to 15 bar for the lamination process when manufacturing multilayer boards.
 Soldering processes expose the board to temperatures exceeding 250°C. Optical waveguide polymers often show discoloring or decomposition at such temperatures.
 Engineers find glass fibers to be a suitable substance.

 Glass fibers remain optically stable without any damage at the above temperatures.
 Additionally, being mechanically strong, glass fibers offer very low attenuation and exhibit very tight tolerances for their diameter.
 Rather than fixing the fibers on top of a readily processed conventional PCB, engineers embed them completely into the layer stack of optical printed circuit boards, between the top and bottom layers of the PCB using standard material such as FR4.